 Mirapla Sky is designed for learners.
 It provides a realistic view of the stars as seen with the unaided eye, which allows you to practise identifying stars and constellations during daylight hours, and when the weather is cloudy.
 Due to its high degree of realism and simplicity it is recommended for learning the constellations in conjunction with a paper planisphere.

-Originally built for DOS it later get a basic Windows interface (title link, above).
+Originally built for DOS it later got a basic Windows interface.